Monimoto: History

 Monimoto was founded on November 3, 2016, in Vilnius, Lithuania, by Rolandas Dranseika (CEO and product manager), Antanas Masevičius (CTO and architect of software, cybersecurity, and telecommunications), and Andrius Bruno Rimkūnas (marketer and business developer).
 The idea for the company originated in 2013, when Andrius Rimkūnas met Rolandas Dranseika, then the CEO of ELDES alarms, and suggested creating a bicycle tracker.
 In 2014, the Monimoto brand was registered under ELDES alarms, and a prototype was developed.
 However, due to limited resources, the project was paused in 2015.

 In 2016, ELDES alarms sold the Monimoto project to Rolandas Dranseika and Andrius Rimkūnas, and Antanas Masevičius joined as the third co-founder.
 The company officially launched with the support of Aurelijus Rusteika, an angel investor and the founder of TOPOCENTRAS, Lithuania's largest consumer electronics retailer.

+At the same year, Monimoto attracted its first investment of at least €50,000 from businessman Aurelijus Rusteika through Delta Investment.

 From 2016 to 2019, Monimoto focused on product development, expanding from one employee to a small team that handled customer service, sales, and marketing.
 In 2018, Monimoto was awarded "Spin-off Startup of the Year" by the Startup Awards, organized by BZN Start.

 In 2019, the company received a €300,000 investment from Iron Wolf Capital and began scaling its operations.
 By 2020, Monimoto surpassed €1 million in sales revenues, and in 2021, the company launched the Monimoto 7 GPS tracker in Europe, the UK, and the US.
 In 2022, Monimoto was recognized as a "Nifty 50 Top Products Winter/Spring 2022" by PowerSports Business.

 In 2024, the company released its latest product, the Monimoto 9 GPS tracker, featuring a smaller size and rechargeable battery.